HOW do we build global unions?

 (Blog guidelines are here)

-This website needs a shake-up!
-There's also the blog, FaceBook page and a (much healthier!)
-Twitter feed.
-Are you interested in getting involved with network communications?
-We're looking for a small team of keen folk to go for it, on whatever basis best suits their strengths.
-You might like to take a month as guest editor of the blog.
+We need a shake-up!
+Are you interested in getting involved in network life?
+We're looking for a small team of volunteers to go for it, on whatever basis best suits your strengths.
+You might like to take a month as guest editor of the blog and FaceBook site.
 Or start up a YouTube channel.
 Or create a Prezi.
-Or you may propose something altogether new.
-The work can be as big or as small as you make it -- the only real limitation is that it needs to be in keeping with our four key principles (here) and our content guidelines (here).
-It's voluntary work, by necessity, but we're also happy to consider projects that might attract their own funding.
-Contact firstname.lastname@example.org if you'd like to become involved.
+Or fund-raise for a new project.
+Or you may suggest something else altogether.
+The only limit is that it must be in keeping with our key principles (here) and content guidelines (here).
+Contact email@example.com if you'd like to get active.